-Wenger revealed the Belgian often thinks about his performances all day after a match, but insists that despite his relatively poor recent displays, he is deserving of a starting place, captain or not.
+Wenger revealed that the Belgian often thinks about his performances all day after a match, but insists that despite his relatively poor recent displays, Vermaelen is deserving of a starting place, captain or not.

 "On Tuesday [away to Schalke in the Champions League] he was outstanding," Wenger told The Daily Mail.
 "I think what has happened to him in recent weeks has affected his confidence.